AdobeDocs/experience-platform.en/help/destinations/destination-sdk/overview.md

 title: Adobe Experience Platform Destination SDK
 exl-id: 7aca9f40-98c8-47c2-ba88-4308fc2b1798
 ---
-# (Beta) Adobe Experience Platform Destination SDK
+# Adobe Experience Platform Destination SDK

->[!IMPORTANT]
->
->* This feature is in limited beta and is only available to select [Adobe Exchange](https://partners.adobe.com/exchangeprogram/creativecloud.html) members.
-If you are interested in using Destination SDK, please contact Adobe Exchange.
->* The documentation and the functionality are subject to change.

 ## Overview {#destinations-sdk}

 Adobe Experience Platform Destination SDK is a suite of configuration APIs that allow you to configure destination integration patterns for Experience Platform to deliver audience and profile data to your endpoint, based on data and authentication formats of your choice.
-The configurations will be stored in Experience Platform and can be retrieved via API for additional updates.
+The configurations are stored in Experience Platform and can be retrieved via API for additional updates.

-The Destination SDK documentation set provides instructions for you to use the Adobe Experience Platform Destination SDK to integrate with Adobe Experience Platform as a partner, and have your destination become part of the ever-growing destinations catalog.
+The Destination SDK documentation provides instructions for you to use the Adobe Experience Platform Destination SDK to configure, test and release a productized destination integration with Adobe Experience Platform, and have your destination become part of the ever-growing destinations catalog.

 ![Destinations overview for partners](./assets/destinations-overview.gif)

 ## Productized and custom integrations

-As a Destination SDK partner, you can benefit from adding your productized destination to the Experience Platform catalog:
+As a Destination SDK partner, you can benefit from adding your productized destination to the [Experience Platform catalog](/help/destinations/catalog/overview.md):
 1. Standardize integration configurations across customers with pre-configured parameters and simplify the setup experience for customers.
 2. Introduce a branded destination card in the Experience Platform destinations catalog for simplified customer setup and awareness.
 3. Be featured as a productized integration in Adobe marketing materials (product documentation, partner listing in Adobe Exchange).

+As an Experience Platform customer, you can author an own private custom destination, which can best suit your activation needs.

 ![Destination SDK visual diagram](./assets/destination-sdk-visual.png)